On flat even deformation rings: The Galois cohomological method for reductive groups

 \begin{definition} Let

 be a residual Galois representation.
 We say that the global setting is balanced of rank $n$ if

 \end{definition}

 To create global settings that are balanced, we will invoke Wiles' formula, which controls the relative sizes of the Selmer group and the dual Selmer group. \begin{proposition}[Wiles' formula] Let $T$ be a finite set of places containing $S$.
-Let $M$ be a vector space over a finite field equipped with a Galois action.
-Suppose $M$ is a torsion module.
+Let $M$ be a finite-dimensional vector space over a finite field equipped with a Galois action.
 For each $v\in S,$ let $\mathcal{L}_v$ be a subspace of $H^1(\Gamma_v, M)$ with annihilator $\mathcal{L}_v^\perp \subseteq H^1(\Gamma_v, M^*)$ under the local pairing.
 Then

 \end{proposition} \begin{proof} See Proposition 1.6 in \cite{Wiles}. \end{proof}